dmccuk/ansible_ELK/README.md

     # git clone https://github.com/dmccuk/ansible_ELK.git
     # cd ansible_ELK

+## Playbook or Role? (just run one of them)

+ * elk.yml has all the tasks in one place.
+ * deployELK.yml is a role and each task is seperated out into individual .yml files.

+I personally like the role.

-To Run the ansible playbook:
+### To Run the ansible playbook:

     # ansible-playbook -i <server_name/ip>, elk.yml

-To run the ansible role:
+### To run the ansible role:

     # cd ansible_ELK/roles
     # ansible-playbook -i <server_name/ip>, deployELK.yml

-Edit the main.yml
+Edit the main.yml to customise what components are run:

     # vi elk_config/tasks/main.yml

-If you get an error about Permission denied (below) try this:
+If you get an error about Permission denied UNREACHABLE try this:
 ```
 fatal: [34.245.169.116]: UNREACHABLE! => {"changed": false, "msg": "Failed to connect to the host via ssh: Warning: Permanently added '34.245.169.116' (ECDSA) to the list of known hosts.\r\nPermission denied (publickey).\r\n", "unreachable": true}
         to retry, use: --limit @/home/vagrant/ansible/roles/deployELK.retry